-Incident ID#: Date and Time of Incident:

-Specific Location of Incide Specific Location of Incident:

-Do not identify employee b y name, employee #, o or SSI.
-The Incident must r not reflect the employee's identity

-Describe Incident (Include a additional pages if nee ded:
+Incident ID#: Date and Time of Incident: Specific Location of Incident: Do not identify employee by name, employee #, or SSI.
+The Incident must not reflect the employee's identity Describe Incident (Include a additional pages if needed:

+Assailant Information: (circle)

-Assailant Information: (cir Partner/Spouse of Viction , Animal Other
+Partner/Spouse of Victim Animal Other

-Former Partner/Spouse Passenger
+Former Partner/Spouse of Victim Passenger

 Robber Burglar Customer

 Client Family of Friend of Cus stomer

-Family or Friend of Cli ient Co-Worker/Supervisor/ Manager
+Family or Friend of Client Co-Worker/Supervisor/ Manager

-Parent/Relative of Vict im Stranger
+Parent/Relative of Victim Stranger

-Circumstances at time of in
+Circumstances at time of incident: (circle)

-Employee Performing Normal Duties Working in a Commun ty Setting
+Employee Performing Normal Duties Working in a Community Setting

-Employee Isolated or A Alone Employee Rushed
+Employee Isolated or Alone Employee Rushed

-Unable to Get Help or .
-Assistance Low Staffing Level
+Unable to Get Help or Assistance Low Staffing Level

-Poor Lighting Unfamiliar or New Loc ation
+Poor Lighting Unfamiliar or New Location

 High Crime Area Other

-Location of Incident: (circle) Personal Residence Hallway
+Location of Incident: (circle)

-reisonal Residence панway Hallway
+Personal Residence Hallway

-Restroom or Bathroom Parking Lot or Outside Building Parking Lot or Outside Building
+Restroom or Bathroom Parking Lot or Outside Building

 Office Other

 Type of Incident (circle as many apply):

-Robbery Assault with a Weapon or Object t Vandalism
+Robbery Assault with a Weapon or Object ct Vandalism

 Verbal Threat or Harassment Grabbed Pushed

 Sexual Threat, Harassment, or Assault Kicked Scratched

 Animal Attack Hit with an Object Bitten

 Threat of Physical Force Shot (or Attempted) Slapped

 Threat of Use of Weapon or Object Bomb Threat Hit with Fist

 Knifed (or Attempted) Other

 Consequences of Incident:

 Medical care provided?
 Yes No Law enforcement called?
 Yes No

 Security Contacted?
+Yes No Days lost from work (if any)

-Did anyone provide assistance to conclude the event?
+Did anyone provide assistance to conclude the ev Did anyone provide assistance to conclude the event?

-Actions taken by the employer to protect employees from a continuing threat \( \subseteq \text{Yes} \subseteq \text{No} \)
+Actions taken by the employer to protect employees from a continuing threat 🗌 Yes 🗌 No

 Completed by:

 Name: Title: Date:

-Telephone: Email: ail:
+Telephone: Telephone: Email:

 Signature: